simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 per MPI rank as if it was another dynamic library.
-Then, MPI communication calls are implemented using SimGrid: data is exchanged through memory copy, while the simulator's performance models are used to predict the time taken by each communications.
+Then, MPI communication calls are implemented using SimGrid: data is exchanged through memory copy, while the simulator's performance models are used to predict the time taken by each communication.
 Any computations occurring between two MPI calls are benchmarked, and the corresponding time is reported into the simulator.